mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-overloads.md

 public Brep[] Split(IEnumerable<GeometryBase> cutters, Vector3d normal, bool planView, double intersectionTolerance)
 ```

-If you run the following example code, which should split a Brep with one or more cutting Breps:
+If you run the following example code, which should split a `Brep` with one or more cutting `Breps`:

 ```
 import Rhino